giantswarm/docs/src/content/tutorials/observability/data-exploration/exploring-logs/_index.md

 ### Metrics queries

-__Warning:__ The following queries are heavy in terms of performance, please be careful when using them.
+__Warning__: The following queries are heavy in terms of performance; please be careful when using them.

 You can also generate metrics from logs like so: